Table of Contents

 - Multiple staff login allows delegation of staff responsibility

-In our Shopify vs WordPress ecommerce highlights, WordPress also offers a host of ecommerce tools.
+In our Shopify vs WordPress ecommerce highlights, WordPress also offers a host of eCommerce tools through a WooCommerce Shop.
 You have the ability to achieve such things as:

 - Selling both digital and physical products